fluxcd/flux/site/fluxctl.md

-  deautomate       Turn off automatic deployment for a controller. help             Help about any command identity         Display SSH public key list-controllers List controllers currently running on the platform. list-images      Show the deployed and available images for a controller. lock             Lock a controller, so it cannot be deployed. policy           Manage policies for a controller. release          Release a new version of a controller. save             save controller definitions to local files in platform-native format unlock           Unlock a controller, so it can be deployed. version          Output the version of fluxctl
+  deautomate       Turn off automatic deployment for a controller. help             Help about any command identity         Display SSH public key list-controllers List controllers currently running in the cluster. list-images      Show the deployed and available images for a controller. lock             Lock a controller, so it cannot be deployed. policy           Manage policies for a controller. release          Release a new version of a controller. save             save controller definitions to local files in cluster-native format sync             synchronize the cluster with the git repository, now unlock           Unlock a controller, so it can be deployed. version          Output the version of fluxctl

 Flags:
   -h, --help                            help for fluxctl
+      --k8s-fwd-labels stringToString   Labels used to select the fluxd pod a port forward should be created for.
+You can also set the environment variable FLUX_FORWARD_LABELS (default [app=flux])
+      --k8s-fwd-ns string               Namespace in which fluxd is running, for creating a port forward to access the API.
+No port forward will be created if a URL or token is given.
+You can also set the environment variable FLUX_FORWARD_NAMESPACE (default "default")
-  -t, --token string   Weave Cloud controller token; you can also set the environment variable WEAVE_CLOUD_TOKEN or FLUX_SERVICE_TOKEN
+  -t, --token string                    Weave Cloud authentication token; you can also set the environment variable WEAVE_CLOUD_TOKEN or FLUX_SERVICE_TOKEN
-  -u, --url string     base URL of the flux controller; you can also set the environment variable FLUX_URL (default "https://cloud.weave.works/api/flux")
+  -u, --url string                      Base URL of the flux API (defaults to "https://cloud.weave.works/api/flux" if a token is provided); you can also set the environment variable FLUX_URL

 Use "fluxctl [command] --help" for more information about a command.
 ```